scaccoman/birthday-greetings/README.md

 Keeping things simple, I've decided to not handle certain edge cases:

-- The date of birth validation is handled by JavaScript's built-in Date object and by a simple regex.
-Which means that there's, unfortunately, many edge cases not accounted for.
+- The date of birth validation is handled by JavaScript's built-in Date constructor and by a simple regex.
+Therefore there are many edge cases not accounted for. (as far as I could see, February 29th is correctly handled)
 - The server is stateless and doesn't keep track of emails sent.
-This means that if there are crashes, it could potentially miss some emails.
+If there are crashes, it could potentially miss some emails or send the same email twice.
 This is a problem that could be easily fixed by adding some sort of DB or a log file.
+- The server is not restarted when the configuration file is updated or when new friends are added to the flat file.
+- There is no concurrency control, too many friends with the same birthday could cause problems.
-- There's no way to easily deploy the project to a remote server, it's just meant to be run locally.
+- At the moment, there's no way to easily deploy the project to a remote server, it's just meant to be run locally.

 ## Development